-AlturaSolutions publishes articles in the trade publications your end-customers read and trust, turning words into sales.
+AlturaSolutions helps businesses grow by turning words into sales.
 This article, published for client DayMark Safety Systems, is an example.

 The fact that reading food labels was causing congestion tells us that consumers do indeed take the time to read nutrition labels, which is important for the food and beverage industries.
 Further, consumers are concerned about the ingredients in the food they select.
 To address these concerns, food operators should make sure the labels placed on the food items they market are clear, easy to read and up to date.